Neuvillete/Anime-DiscordBot/README.md

 ### Studio

-Generates a query to fetch information about studios.
+Generates a query to fetch detailed information about studios.
 The query retrieves:

 - **Name**: Name of the studio.
 - **Site URL**: URL to the studio's page on Anilist.
 - **Media Produced**: List of anime titles produced by the studio.
 - **Favorites Count**: Number of users who favorited the studio.

-## API Response

-The Anilist API will return a JSON response containing detailed information about the searched media based on the query structure.

 ## Example Code